 - Student registrations, schedules, and admissions

 - Student publications (yearbook/newspaper)

 Benefits of Scanning School Records

-Going from paper to paperless education records provides four main benefits: saving money, saving time, improving securities and data backups, and ensuring FERPA compliance.
+Additionally, there are four main benefits to transfer to digital: saving money, saving time, improving securities and data backups, and ensuring FERPA compliance.

 Saving Money: Comparing the Cost of Digital and Paper School Records

-Other cost factors to consider though include whether the files are single or double-sided, if prep work is needed, or if you want the scanning to be done on or off site.
+However, other cost factors include whether the files are single or double-sided, if prep work is needed, or if you want the scanning to be done on or off site.

 Paper School Records

-Besides the recurring cost of buying paper where on average 2,000 sheets are used per day at 5 cents each, using paper also comes with indirect costs.
+Besides the recurring cost of buying paper, using paper comes with indirect costs as well.
+Additionally, there is an average of 2,000 sheets per day at 5 cents each.

-Other costs include the real estate used for filing cabinets, the time you spend looking for and refiling documents (time is money after all), and the money you spend on bulk office supplies.
+Other costs include the real estate used for filing cabinets, the time you spend looking for and refiling documents, and the money you spend on bulk office supplies.